jen-Ya/commitgpt/README.md

 **Summary**

-Sends git log and git diff summaries to chatgpt, along with an optional hint for the commit message and proposes 3 commit messages.
+Sends git log and git diff summaries to ChatGPT, along with an optional hint for the commit message and proposes 3 commit messages.
 You can chose one of the proposed messages or continue the chat to get other proposals.

 Small and hackable vanilla Python script, without any package dependencies.

-The only requirement is a OpenAI API key.
+The only requirement is an OpenAI API key.

 <img src="commitgpt.svg" />